The School is proud of the success of our alumni in many fields. You can read some of their stories here.

-Sam Gianniotis (MStats), now head of Risk, Reward and Stategy at Westpac, gave a talk on his statistical work in the Bank in the School's Data Mining course in 2003.
+Sam Gianniotis (MStats), now head of Risk, Reward and Strategy at Westpac, gave a talk on his statistical work in the Bank in the School's Data Mining course in 2003.

 Stuart Johnson (1998) finished a PhD at the University of Adelaide and is currently working there as a Research Associate.
 His work is on geometric structures which are relevant to topics in theoretical physics, such as Quantum Field Theory & String Theory.

 Portia Cerny (1999) took a position as Associate Director at Ernst & Young.
-She was formerly in charge of data mining for MBF.
-She has continued to be involved with the School: she spoke at the School's Girls Do The Maths workshops in 2007 and 2010, at the School's Mathematics Competition prize-giving in 2007, and our 2015 Advanced Mathematics Day event.
+She was formerly in charge of data mining for MBF and is now Head of Analytics: Operations & Risk at Macquarie Bank.
+She has continued to be involved with the School: she spoke at the School's Girls Do The Maths workshops in 2007 and 2010, at the School's Mathematics Competition prize-giving in 2007 and 2018, and our 2015 Advanced Mathematics Day event.

-Moninya Roughan (PhD, 2002), then at Scripps Insitute of Oceanography, California, was awarded the Outstanding Student Paper Award at the 2002 Fall Meeting of the Ocean Sciences of the American Geophysical Union.
-In 2006 she returned to the School as lecturer in oceanography, now associate professor ...
-2013 profile
+Moninya Roughan (PhD, 2002), then at Scripps Institute of Oceanography, California, was awarded the Outstanding Student Paper Award at the 2002 Fall Meeting of the Ocean Sciences of the American Geophysical Union.
+In 2006 she returned to the School as Lecturer in oceanography, and was promoted to Professor in 2019.

-Clio Cresswell (PhD, 2000) is a writer, a TV and radio presenter, a public speaker, a mathematician, and a mathematics senior lecturer at Sydney University (after several years as UNSW Maths' publicity manager).
+Clio Cresswell (PhD, 2000; pictured right) is Senior Lecturer in Mathematics at The University of Sydney.
+She is a writer, a TV and radio presenter, a public speaker, a mathematician.
+She also spent several years as UNSW Maths' publicity manager.
 She is living proof a mathematics degree can take you anywhere!
-Her book, Mathematics and Sex was released in 2003.
-Over the years, Clio has given relationship advice on Beauty and The Beast (Foxtel & Channel 10), interviewed fascinating people on The Panel (Channel 10), made jokes on The Glasshouse (ABC), co-hosted a number of shows on Triple M (Melbourne), and given book reviews and stories on Radio National's Science Show.
+Her book, Mathematics and Sex, was released in 2003.
+Over the years, Clio has featured in the media regularly.
+She has contributed talks to TEDx Sydney, given relationship advice on Beauty and The Beast (Foxtel & Channel 10), interviewed fascinating people on The Panel (Channel 10), made jokes on The Glasshouse (ABC), co-hosted a number of shows on Triple M (Melbourne), and given book reviews and stories on Radio National's Science Show.
 Clio was even named one of the 25 Most Beautiful People of 2001 by Who Weekly!